HealthX-Lab/DiffusionSynCTSeg/README.md

 Efficient and accurate brain ventricle segmentation from clinical CT scans is critical for emergency surgeries like ventriculostomy.
 Our project introduces a novel uncertainty-aware ventricle segmentation technique that leverages diffusion-model-based domain adaptation without the need for CT segmentation ground truths.
 This method employs the diffusion Schrödinger Bridge and an attention recurrent residual U-Net to utilize unpaired CT and MRI scans for automatic CT segmentation, demonstrating significant improvement over traditional methods.
 For detailed insights, you can read our paper: [CT-based brain ventricle segmentation via diffusion Schr¨odinger Bridge without target domain ground truths](https://arxiv.org/pdf/2405.18267)
 # Challenges
-CT scans lack publicly available, well-annotated databases, unlike MRI, which are essential for developing robust brain segmentation algorithms.
-Additionally, intuitive confidence measures are needed for segmentation results from automated algorithms like deep learning.
+CT scans lack well-annotated public databases, unlike MRI scans.
+This makes it difficult to develop robust brain segmentation algorithms.
+Additionally, CT scans suffer from poor soft tissue contrast, which complicates accurate brain ventricle segmentation.
+These limitations hinder the development of reliable deep learning models for clinical use, leading to suboptimal outcomes in critical medical procedures like ventriculostomy.

 # Solution: Uncertainty-aware Domain Adaptation
-We propose an end-to-end uncertainty-aware domain adaptation technique that combines translation models and anatomical segmentation, using unpaired MRI and CT scans without segmentation ground truths.
+To address these challenges, we developed an innovative end-to-end deep learning technique that employs a diffusion model for MRI-to-CT domain adaptation without the need for CT segmentation ground truths.
+Our method leverages the more accessible MRI ground truth labels to synthesize accurate segmentation in unpaired CT scans.
+By employing the diffusion Schrödinger Bridge for high-fidelity unpaired MRI vs. CT translation and an attention recurrent residual U-Net for segmentation, we achieve improved accuracy and provide intuitive uncertainty measures for quality control.
+This joint learning framework of image translation and segmentation tasks offers significant benefits over traditional training approaches and GAN-based techniques.

 ## Techniques and Models Used:
 # Translation Models: